All articles

 1/1

-• Largest hotel indoor swimming pool in Brighton
+• Largest hotel pool in Brighton plus sauna and full gym - unmatched among seafront competitors

-• 2-minute walk from Brighton Pier and the Lanes
+• 2-minute walk to Brighton Pier, Sea Life Centre and the historic Lanes simultaneously

 • 8.4 Very Good